Unicorn software development

 • Feature Focus: Each feature is hidden behind that feature and any modules can be created from a collection of features.
 This means that we can release the software with brand new features that customers don’t yet see.

-• No Branching: Due to the ability to construct features on the main branch and not release them there are no branches!
-And it has been that way for more than 2.5 years.
+• Only Pull Request Branching: Due to the ability to construct features on the main branch and not release them there are no branches except Pull Request branches!
+And it has been that way for more than 9 years.
+Many teams have a “Release” branch and a dev branch.

 • No Dedicated Testing Team: We do test, but various users in the company put it through the paces.
 Due to the extensive automated testing we don’t need a dedicated team like many software development teams.